DC801/BM-Badge/SD_Card/MAGE/docs_sources/MGE_obsidian_vault/Techniques/Doors.md

 # Doors

 (NOTE: This section might refer to jumping to a separate script after a logic check.
-This is a fossil from the days when all logic jumps resulted in script jumps; nowadays you should probably use [[If and Else]] instead.)
+This is a fossil from the days when all logic jumps resulted in script jumps; nowadays you should probably use [[if and else]] instead.)

 ## Doors (NPCs)